Nainikas/CIC-Filter-Implementation/README.md

 After generating the bitstream, auto-connect the Zybo Z10 board and program the device with the generated bitstream (.bit) file.

 ---
+## Example results and Waveforms from Simulation and MATLAB

+There are examples of waveforms and results from MATLAB as images in the **Results and Waveforms** folder.

+---

 ## **FPGA Implementation on Zybo Z10**
 ### **1. Synthesis in Vivado**